Bankview, Calgary: Demographics

 Residents in this community had a median household income of $32,474 in 2000, and there were 31.4% low income residents living in the neighbourhood.
 As of 2000, 18.4% of the residents were immigrants.
 A proportion of 85.7% of the buildings were condominiums or apartments, and 80% of the housing was used for renting.

-The neighbourhood is represented in the Calgary City Council by the Ward 8 councillor, on a provincial level by Calgary Currie MLA Nicholas Milliken, and at federal level by Calgary Centre MP Greg McLean.
+The neighbourhood is represented in the Calgary City Council by the Ward 8 councillor, on a provincial level by Calgary Currie MLA Janet Eremenko, and at federal level by Calgary Centre MP Greg McLean.

+Crime

 Recreation

 The Community Association operates a tennis court and maintains several playgrounds and small city parks throughout the neighbourhood.